James MacGill: Regency of Mary of Guise

 MacGill was appointed Lord Clerk Register of Scotland when Mary of Guise formed her administration in 1554.
 On 25 May 1557 he was one of a delegation who met with Mary I of England's delegation near Carlisle by the Water of Sark.
 There, in the run-up to Peace of Cateau-Cambresis, he proposed that the Scots would not break any peace treaty with England to appease French interests.

+MacGill and John Bellenden prepared a short guide to Scottish law, the Discours Particulier D'Escosse, written in French for Mary, Queen of Scots, and Francis II of France.
 MacGill was a commissioner for the final negotiation of the Peace at the Kirk of Steill in May 1559, called the Treaty of Upsettlington.

 During the crisis of the Scottish Reformation, MacGill and John Bellenden of Auchnoul searched the records of Scotland to find precedents for trying Regent Arran and his son James Hamilton, 3rd Earl of Arran, who had joined the Protestant cause, for treason.
 Yet by August 1559, he had secret meetings with the English commander and Captain of Berwick, Sir James Croft, saying that the Queen Regent's council were mostly joined with the Protestants.
 However, on 25 November 1559, he asked for the keys of Edinburgh Castle on behalf of the Regent, and was refused.
 Later, during the Siege of Leith he remained with the Queen Regent at Edinburgh Castle.

 Personal rule of Mary, Queen of Scots

 When Mary returned to Scotland in 1561 she appointed MacGill a Privy Councillor.
 MacGill was unhelpful to the English agent Thomas Randolph when he requested details of the divorce of Margaret Tudor and the Earl of Angus, the grandparents of Lord Darnley.
 After the murder of David Riccio, the Papal Nuncio advised the removal of six men from Court to restore peace, including Bellenden and MacGill, described as "a man of no family and contriver of all evil".
+In the aftermath of Rizzio's murder, MacGill was replaced as Clerk of Register by James Balfour, Parson of Flisk, and it was said that he fled Edinburgh, and his wife was turned out of their house.

-After Mary escaped to England, MacGill was one of the party who produced the casket letters at York which were alleged to implicate Mary in the death of her husband Lord Darnley.
+After Mary escaped to England, MacGill was one of the party who produced the casket letters at York in 1568 which were alleged to implicate Mary in the death of her husband Lord Darnley.
 He attended Elizabeth I and her Council at Hampton Court in late October 1568.